coolwonny/LSTM-Stock-Predictor/README.md

 ![FNG Best](https://github.com/coolwonny/LSTM-Stock-Predictor/blob/master/Images/FNG_best_w1_i30_b20.png)   ![CL Best](https://github.com/coolwonny/LSTM-Stock-Predictor/blob/master/Images/CL_best_w1_i30_b20.png)

 #### Which model has a lower loss?
-> Closing Price model showed a lower loss at 0.00163098 than FNG model, which has the lowest loss at 0.07690528
+> Closing Price model showed a lower loss at 0.00163098 than FNG model which has the lowest loss at 0.07690528

 #### Which model tracks the actual values better over time?
 > Closing Price model does.
-It tracks the actual values precisely while FNG model tracks it haphazardly.
+It tracks the actual values precisely while FNG model tracks them haphazardly.

 #### Which window size works best for the model?
 > According to the tests, the smaller window size the better.
 We got our best model at window size equals one.